micmarty/Instronizer/README.md

 # Only docker is required to install, deployment is trivial
 # Must be in project root
-docker build . --tag instronizer docker run -p 80:80 --name instronizer_container instronizer
+docker build . --tag instronizer docker run --interactive --tty -p 80:80 --name instronizer_container instronizer
 #
 # Go to your browser, type:
 # localhost